LeoPlatform/serverless-leo/src/README.md

 ```
 In this example leoStack would be used when deployed using --stage dev. leoRegister would be used when using --stage test

+## Tools
+Here are some tools to see what is happening in your bus

+### List Bots
+`serverless leo list bots`

 ## Development

 If you are going to develop for serverless-leo, some of the unit test rely on dynamodb-local with requires you have Java installed.

+Must set AWS_SDK_LOAD_CONFIG=true in order for the NODE AWS SDK to get the config from the environment (https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-region.html#using-a-shared-config-file)
+Set it in your source profile, so you don't have to worry about it again.